polirritmico/force-xdg/README.md

 `$XDG_DATA_HOME/XDG-Wrapper/APP/` folder into `$HOME` and after closing it will move the folders and files back to `$XDG_DATA_HOME/XDG-Wrapper/APP/`.

-It is worth mentioning that moving files on the same filsystem in GNU/Linux is really fast since only _directory entries_ are modified.
+> It is worth mentioning that moving files on the same filesystem in GNU/Linux is
+> really fast since only the _directory entries_ are modified.

 For example if ***Steam*** is launched through XDG-Wrapper: